History of FC Basel (1965–2000): Anniversary 100th season

 Peter Epting took over as the club's chairman that season from Charles Röthlisberger at the AGM in March 1993.
-Friedel Rausch was appointed as new trainer, following the iterim coaches Karl Odermatt and Bruno Rahmen.
+Friedel Rausch was appointed as new trainer, following the interim coaches Karl Odermatt and Bruno Rahmen.
 The duo had taken over ad interim after Ernst-August Künnecke had been sacked toward the end of the previous season.
 A number of players left the squad.
 Robert Kok, who had only been with the club the previous season, retired from active football.
 Three players moved on to Germany; Mourad Bounoua transferred to TuS Celle, Maximilian Heidenreich and Thomas Schweizer both moved on to SC Freiburg.
 Other players transferred within the Swiss League, Walter Bernhard transferred to Fribourg, Gilbert Epars transferred to Urania Genève Sport and Boris Mancastroppa to Schaffhausen.
 In the other direction Christian Reinwald joined from Chur as the new second goalkeeper.
 Then there were two transfers from Germany, Dirk Lellek transferred in from VfL Osnabrück and Ørjan Berg transferred in from 1860 Munich.
 Within the Swiss League, Mario Uccella joined from Winterthur, Marco Walker from Lugano and Pierre-André Schürmann from Lausanne-Sport.
 Two players joined from Xamax, Admir Smajić transferred in and Frédéric Chassot on loan.
 Patrick Rahmen returned to his club of origin from Young Boys and youngster Gaetano Giallanza signed his first professional contract, coming from Old Boys.

 The 24 teams in the Nationalliga B were divided into two groups.
 Basel were assigned to the West group, together with local rivals Old Boys.
 In the two local duals, Basel won both games and both with 3–0.
 Basel ended the Qualifying Phase in second position in the league table.
 Basel thus qualified for the promotion stage and were assigned to group A. Further teams assigned to this group from the Nationalliga B were Delémont, Chênois, Luzern, Locarno and Wil.
 Assigned to this group and fighting against relegation from the Nationalliga A were Bulle and Grasshopper Club.
 Basel ended the promotion stage in a very disappointing fourth position in the league table and missed promotion yet again.

 Basel entered the Swiss Cup in the second round.
 Here they were drawn away from home against lower-tier local team FC Baudepartement Basel and they won 6–0.
 In the third round they were drawn at home to local rivals Old Boys and this was won 4–0.
 Basel were drawn away against lower-tier SC Young Fellows Juventus in the third round and this was won 3–0.
 In the round of 16 they were again drawn at home, also against a lower-tier team, FC Savièse.
 All four games were won without the team conceding a single goal.
 However, in the quarterfinals Basel played at home against higher-tier Xamax.
 Because this match ended with a 2–3 defeat they were eliminated from the competition.Xamax were defeated in the semi-final by Lugano, who went on to win the final 4–1 against Grasshopper Club.